FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 24th October 2022.md

 providing additional safety measures for Caherdavin Boys School and Caherdavin Girls School, as

-part of the safe routes to school programme.---
+part of the safe routes to school programme.
+---
 6

 **26.Notice of Motion submitted by Councillor S. Benson (to be referred to the Community, Leisure**